MinhMXC/tp/docs/DeveloperGuide.md

    symbol.

 6. **Other test cases to try:** \
-   Duplicate tag name (expect a duplicate-name error), very long names or descriptions. \
+   Very long names or descriptions, ... \
    **Expected:** Appropriate validation or error handling.

 ---